Lemony Greek Beef and Vegetables

 - Trim and discard root end of bok choy.
 Coarsely chop leaves.
 Cut stalks into 1-in. pieces.
 Set aside.

-- In a large skillet, heat 1 tablespoon olive oil over medium-high heat.
-Add ground beef; cook, crumbling meat, until no longer pink, 5-7 minutes; drain.
+- In a large skillet, cook beef over medium-high heat until no longer pink, breaking into crumbles, 5-7 minutes; drain.
 Remove from skillet and set aside.

 - Stir in ground beef, beans, oregano, salt and enough remaining wine to keep mixture moist.
 Reduce heat; simmer about 3 minutes.
 Stir in lemon juice; sprinkle with Parmesan cheese.